tommyku/blog3/content/special/on-negotiation.md

 constantly improve our negotiation skills.

 Even if you didn't get a good deal at the end, don't feel discouraged.
-Experience and self-reflection are a good teachers to help you do better next time.
+Experience and self-reflection are good teachers to help you do better next time.
 And remember &mdash;

 > Know your own reservation point so you'll never lose.
 >